xcart/xcart-docs/_pages/kb_en/multivendor/multivendor_components.md

 If an addon you are looking to use is not installed in your store, check the X-Cart’s Marketplace.

-For general addon installation instructions, see {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+For general addon installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 _Related pages:_

    * {% link "Multivendor" ref_4ahg5FLK %} (X-Cart edition)
    * {% link "Multi-vendor" ref_cvwmAuRi %} (X-Cart addon)
-   * {% link "Trusted/Non-trusted vendors" ref_5c7BY9Rn %}
+   * {% link "Trusted/Non-trusted Vendors" ref_5c7BY9Rn %}
-   * {% link "Multiple profiles for vendors" ref_3le6s8jL %}
+   * {% link "Multiple Profiles for Vendors" ref_3le6s8jL %}
-   * {% link "Messages addon: Usage with Multivendor" ref_4Ox4FPDB %}
+   * {% link "Messages Addon: Usage with Multivendor" ref_4Ox4FPDB %}
    * {% link "Custom Product Tabs: Usage with Multivendor" ref_13ILtNnj %}
    * {% link "Product Tags: Usage with Multivendor" ref_5zZ0ep58 %}
    * {% link "Product Filter: Usage with Multivendor" ref_5YMhId62 %}